 How a DAO is created:

-Typically it is created in 3 major steps as follows:
+To create a DAO there are the core members with a mission and typically it is created in 3 major steps as follows:

 - Smart Contract: A smart contract needs to be coded on the blockchain.
 This code needs to be coded very carefully, keeping every detail in mind because once it is deployed it can only be altered with the consensus of the community which can take time.